hetu2344/comp4350-g07/README.md

 When I change the price or description of the item and click "Save Changes" The price and description of the item should be updated and the system sends a confirmation email to me.

+### Title - 3c - View the menu for order accuracy

+**Description**:

+As a store employee, I want to view the menu so that I can provide accurate information to customers.

+* Priority: High
+* Time: 2 days

+**Acceptance Criteria**

+**Scenario**: Menu is visible and up to date
+Given I am a waiter or front desk employee, I should be able to view the menu for the restaurant with the latest changes.
+If there is an update pending, An alert should show up.

+### Title - 3d - Browse the menu online

+**Description**:

+As a customer, I want to browse the menu online so that I can see available dishes and prices before ordering.

+* Priority: High
+* Time: 1 day

+**Acceptance Criteria**

+**Scenario**: Menu is visible and up to date
+Given I am a customer at a restaurant, I should be able to view the menu for the restaurant.

 # Technologies